Anglo-Indian people: Other populations

-Anglo-Indian often only represents Indians mixed with British ancestry during the British Raj.
+Historically, the term Anglo-Indian was also used in common parlance in the British Government and England during the colonial era to refer to those people (such as Rudyard Kipling, or the hunter-naturalist Jim Corbett), who were of British descent but were born and raised in India, usually because their parents were serving in armed forces or one of the British-run administrations, such as its main government; "Anglo-Indian", in this sense, was a geographically-specific subset of overseas or non-domiciled British.
+The label Anglo-Indian, especially in modern usage, usually only refers to individuals with mixed Indian and British ancestry.
+However, Indian nationals with full British ancestry such as J. B. S. Haldane and S. H. Prater are sometimes referred to as Anglo-Indian as well, continuing the previous usage.
 There are many mixed Indians from other European countries during the colonial era.
 For example, the definition rarely embraces the descendants of the Indians from the old Portuguese colonies of both the Coromandel and Malabar Coasts, who joined the East India Company as mercenaries and brought their families with them.
 The definition has many extensions, for example, Luso-Indian (mixed Portuguese and Indian) of Goa and Kochi, people of Indo-French descent, and Indo-Dutch descent.

 Indians have encountered Europeans since their earliest civilization.
 They have been a continuous element in the sub-continent.
 Their presence is not to be considered Anglo-Indian.
 Similarly, Indians who mixed with Europeans after the British Raj are also not to be considered Anglo-Indian.

-Britons in the British East Indies and British India

-Historically, the term Anglo-Indian was also used in common parlance in the British Government and England during the colonial era to refer to those people (such as Rudyard Kipling, or the hunter-naturalist Jim Corbett), who were of British descent but were born and raised in India, usually because their parents were serving in armed forces or one of the British-run administrations, such as its main government; "Anglo-Indian", in this sense, was a geographically-specific subset of overseas or non-domiciled British.